apache/ozone/CONTRIBUTION.md

 mvn clean install -DskipTests
 ```

-And you can start our first cluster:
+And you can start your first cluster:

 ```
 cd hadoop-ozone/dist/target/ozone-*-SNAPSHOT/compose/ozone